 - Data Freshness is not scored yet.
 It is the average date of the newest 50% of data points collected.
 The format is "YYYY.N" where "N" is in tenths of a year.

 Our research shows that smaller cities have smaller eco-footprints which is an inescapable fact due to scale!
 Larger cities have mass transit infrastructure which is not viable in smaller cities, so classifying cities by size makes comparative analysis possible and fair to all cities studied.

 Smaller populations have smaller footprints.
-They require less space for residential, commercial, industrial, recreation and other uses; all of which make footprints smaller.
+They require less space for residential, commercial, industrial, recreation and other human activities; all of which make footprints smaller.
+Lower is better.

 The percentage of population growth.
 Slower population growth requires less space to grow into which means smaller footprint growth.
-Any cities with a negative growth is assigned zero growth because negative growth is currently beyond the scope of this study.
+City's with negative growth are assigned zero growth because negative growth is currently beyond the scope of this study.
+Lower is better.

-Measures a population's uptake of public transit, cycling and walking commuting habits.
+This indicator measures a population's uptake of public transit, cycling and walking commuting habits.
 It is a percentile measurement where higher scores are better.
-In this edition no transportation footprint weighting factors were used.
+In this edition no footprint weighting factors were used.